 Do you still think that sounds like a lot of work?
 Let us handle the website set up for you!

-Question 7: What about hosting?
+Q7: What about web hosting?

 There are many ins and outs of online business, and even just getting started can feel overwhelming.
 If you’re new to the online world and haven’t yet set up a website, you’ll soon learn the importance of hosting!

 We can hear you asking: what exactly is website hosting, and why is it important?
 Hosting is basically renting space on the internet to store data, under the name of your business or website - your domain name.

 Website hosting typically can be billed in monthly or yearly instalments.
 Most hosting providers include server storage space as part of their plans.

 Our favourite ecommerce tools are Shopify, WooCommerce and BigCommerce.
-As three of the most popular eCommerce solutions available on the market, they are great platforms to run your store.
+As three of the most popular ecommerce solutions available on the market, they are great platforms to run your store.
 But how do you choose between them?